 5. The Reefs

-Just about every one of our tours will center around reefs and the life that buzzes around these phenomenal underwater structures.
+Just about every one of our tours we spend a lot of time around reefs and the life that buzzes around these phenomenal underwater structures.
 Regardless if it’s Raja Ampat, Alor, Komodo, or Belize there’s nothing like exploring the world’s most pristine reefs.

 4. Komodo’s Mangroves